At Keele, we have a proud tradition of interdisciplinary education, and for making student learning powerfully relevant to society’s challenges.

 For further information, details of tuition fees and course dates please visit our e-store

 Bespoke courses delivered at your university or in other locations are also available.
 Please contact us to discuss your requirements.

 We welcome expressions of interest from colleagues who would like to participate in our KIITE International Visiting Scholar Programme for six to twelve months.
 The programme enables visitors to participate in scholarly events, audit classes, access the university library, develop their network of professional contacts and engage in independent research.
 Our academic staff are available for discussions.

 For further information, visit our International Visiting Scholars web pages.

-We provide a consultancy service advising on curriculum design and development, educational practice and policy, and management and leadership of teaching and learning.
+We provide support to schools curriculum design and development, educational practice and policy, and management and leadership of teaching and learning.
 We welcome discussions with potential partners who would benefit from impartial advice and input.